Special Collections & Archives

 by Keith Rice, Ph.D., Historian/Archivist, Tom & Ethel Bradley Center - October 01, 2024

-Robert “Bob” Roscoe Davis was born in Detroit, Michigan in 1921.
+Robert “Bob” Roscoe Douglas was born in Detroit, Michigan in 1921.
 After graduating from high school, Douglas attended Henry Ford Trade School and worked at the Ford Motor Company.
 In the 1940s even in northern cities such as Detroit, Black folks were reminded that Jim Crow existed outside of the South.
 Faced with limited career options due to racial discrimination while working at Ford Motor Company he bought a camera and taught himself photography.

 Kenny Burrell playing guitar at the Lazben Hotel, Los Angeles, 1990.Douglas began his career in Detroit by specializing in nightclub photography.
 In 1943, Douglas started working as a photojournalist for the Detroit office of the Pittsburgh Courier, one of the leading Black owned newspapers in the country.
 Douglas also worked for the Black owned Michigan Chronicle to cover social events, sports, fraternity dances, and a large variety of local events.
 Douglas always loved music so while working for the Courier he also began photographing local and national jazz artists performing in Detroit.
 Douglas considered it the happiest period of his life because he was busy, and the musicians accepted him.
 During this time Douglas established professional relationships and friendships with many of the jazz artists of the era.